andyfitzsuse/andyfitz.github.io/story.md

 * Purchased our family home in Noosa
 * Made major inroads with my career - the catalyst for [Outfit](https://outfit.io) etc.
 * Loss of first daughter Zuzu
-* Birth of the my daughter Olive
+* Birth of my daughter Olive
 * Birth of my son Alby

 ## 2020's